 You’ve heard it before, but it’s never been more important than now.
 A single degree or diploma achieved after matric is not enough to prepare you on how to stay relevant in your career, where new technologies are automating skills previously done manually.

-Whether it’s reading, studying, analysing past performances or implementing new systems, a process of continuous learning, says Mark Collett, Derivco’s Head of Learning and Development.
-It needs to be in your planning diary from the time you begin tertiary studies and continue into working life.
+Whether it’s reading, studying, analysing past performances or implementing new systems, a process of continuous learning, says Mark Collett, Derivco’s Head of Learning and Development, needs to be in your planning diary from the time you begin tertiary studies and continue into working life.

 “When new technologies are brought into the workplace, employees are often let go as their skill is no longer needed, or staff are replaced with someone who has updated skills.
 However, a process of continuous learning can help employees stay up to date with new trends,” says Mark.